-In the first decade of the 21st century, Iceland's financial services sector grew substantially, catalysed by financial globalisation and de-regulation in the 1990s and, in 2003, the privatisation of state-owned banks.
-Following the privatisation of the three major banks in Iceland, the resulting financial undertakings focused on foreign investments and opened branches abroad and acquired operations in several foreign countries.
-By the end of 2007, the banking system's assets were roughly 10 times that of the country's GDP.
-In autumn 2008, the three major banks collapsed and in early 2009, smaller financial institutions also collapsed which resulted in a collapse of roughly 97 per cent. of the banking system (measured by assets).
+In the first decade of the 21st century, Iceland's financial services sector grew substantially, catalysed by financial globalisation and de-regulation in the 1990s and, in 2003, the privatisation of state-owned Banks.
+Following the privatisation of the three major Banks in Iceland, the resulting financial undertakings focused on foreign investments and opened branches abroad and acquired operations in several foreign countries.
+By the end of 2007, the Banking system's assets were roughly 10 times that of the country's GDP.
+In autumn 2008, the three major banks collapsed and in early 2009, smaller financial institutions also collapsed which resulted in a collapse of roughly 97 per cent. of the Banking system (measured by assets).

-In the aftermath of the banking crisis, the financial system in Iceland changed radically.
-Three new banks were established and took over the domestic operations of the collapsed banks.
+In the aftermath of the Banking crisis, the financial system in Iceland changed radically.
+Three new Banks were established and took over the domestic operations of the collapsed Banks.
 Other smaller financial institutions have undergone financial restructuring and some of them lost their operating licences.
-The restructured banking system (deposit money banks) is much smaller at approximately 1.3 times Iceland's GDP as of 31 December 201719.
+The newly restructured Banking system (deposit money banks) is much smaller estimated at 1.3 times Iceland's GDP as of 31 December 2019.

-Size of the banking system
+Size of the Banking system

-Total assets of Icelandic deposit money banks, which are the four commercial banks and four savings banks, amounted to ISK 3,678 billion, as at 31 December 2018, of which foreign assets were ISK 411.5 billion, or 11.2 per cent.
-The Icelandic financial market is therefore highly exposed to the Icelandic economy20.
+Total assets of Icelandic deposit money banks, which are the four commercial banks and four savings banks, amounted to ISK 3,778 billion as at 31 December 2019, of which foreign assets were ISK 364.7 billion, or 9.7 per cent.
+The Icelandic financial market is therefore highly exposed to the Icelandic economy.

-The total assets of the three largest commercial banks, the Issuer, Íslandsbanki and Arion Bank, comprised around 72 per cent. of the total assets of the Icelandic credit institutions (excluding the Central Bank and including the failed banks' holding companies)21 as at the end of 2018, according to the Central Bank.
-The proportion of total assets of other financial corporations, of which the Housing Finance Fund ("HFF") is largest, was 27 per cent. of the total assets.
+The total assets of the three largest commercial banks, the Issuer, Íslandsbanki and Arion Bank, comprised around 74 per cent. of the total assets of the Icelandic credit institutions (excluding the Central Bank) as at the end of 2019, according to the Central Bank.
+The proportion of total assets of other financial corporations, of which HCA, was 25 per cent. of the total assets.
+For more information on the merger of the Housing Finance Fund and the Icelandic Construction Authority, see the section entitled "Market participants" below.